vivekverma4669/vibe-knot/README.md

-this is e commerce website for jwellery
+this is mern website for jwellery and cosmetics